JacoVanAntwerpen/sparq-team-site/src/content/team/mohammad-haider-ali-khan.md

   at University of New South Wales (UNSW).
-He is also affiliated with the Australian Research Council Training Centre for the Global Hydrogen Economy (GlobH2E) and the UNSW School of Minerals and Energy Resource Engineering (MERA).
+He is also affiliated with the Australian Research Council Training Centre for the Global Hydrogen Economy (GlobH2E) and the UNSW School of Minerals and Energy Resource Engineering (MERE).
 His research is focused on technoeconomic analysis of incumbent and emerging Power to X technologies.
 The research has yielded in development of several open-source modelling and costing tools to assist research, industry, and governments in establishing their Power to X portfolios.
 In parallel,